Democracy 2020 Digest: Warren in no rush to back Biden or Sanders

 But he emphasized that "Michigan is where we'll spend a bit of our time."

+Sanders was swept by Biden in all five of the southern states that voted on Super Tuesday.

-His move came hours after Biden landed the backing of the state’s governor.
+His move came hours after Biden landed the backing of the Michigan's governor.

 Democratic Gov. Gretchen Whitmer announced on Thursday that she is endorsing the former vice president, saying in a statement that “working families in Michigan need a president who will show up and fight for them, and Joe Biden has proven time and again that he has our backs.”